Cimeci/ft_transcendence/README.md

 ![MONITORING](.readme_assets/monitor.png)
 *Monitoting architecture*

+#### Security Concerns
+Grafana and Prometheus, which are accessible from outside the system, require a secure connection with a username and password defined in the .env file.
+Since Prometheus only supports hashed passwords, we created a small Python script that reads the .env file, hashes the plain-text password, and writes it back as a new environment variable.
+This hashed value is then used in Prometheus’ configuration files.
+That’s why the Makefile includes the `prom-crypt` rule — it generates the hashed password before starting the monitoring stack.

 #### Grafana
 Grafana manages its own security policies, and in our setup, we only have one admin user who can modify dashboards and data sources.
 Anonymous access is disabled, and connections are restricted to HTTPS over localhost through a reverse proxy.
 We don’t expose any sensitive data through metrics, so visualization security is not a major concern.
 (Logs are handled by Filebeat and filtered in the backend.)